-III.
+IV.
 PROHIBITED CONDUCT

-All Participants, as defined above, are bound by and must comply with this Policy and the Code.
-USEF hereby incorporates by reference as if fully set forth herein the definitions of Prohibited Conduct from the Code.
-Participants are responsible for knowing the information outlined herein and in the Code, and by virtue of being a Participant have expressly agreed to this Policy and the Code, including the applicable policies and procedures.
+All Participants, as defined above, are bound by and must comply with the Center's SafeSport Code, which can be found at www.safesport.org.
+USEF hereby incorporates by reference the definitions of certain prohibited conduct from the Center's SafeSport Code.
+Participants are responsible for knowing the information outlined herein and in the Center's SafeSport Code, and by virtue of being a Participant have expressly agreed to this Safe Sport Policy and the Center's SafeSport Code, including the applicable policies and procedures.

-Participation in USEF licensed and sanctioned activities is a privilege not a right and such participation may be limited, conditioned, suspended, terminated, or denied if a Participant's conduct is or was inconsistent with the Code, this Policy, and/or the best interest of sport and those who participate in it.
+Participation in USEF licensed, endorsed, sponsored, and related activities is a privilege not a right and such participation may be limited, conditioned, suspended, terminated, or denied if a Participant's conduct is or was inconsistent with the Center's SafeSport Code, this Safe Sport Policy and/or the best interest of sport and those who participate in it.

-It is a violation this Policy for a Participant to engage in or tolerate: (1) Prohibited Conduct; (2) any conduct that would violate any current or previous Center or USEF standards analogous to Prohibited Conduct that existed at the time of the alleged conduct; or (3) any conduct that would violate community standards analogous to Prohibited Conduct that existed at the time of the alleged conduct, including then applicable criminal and/or civil laws.
+It is a violation of the Center's SafeSport Code and the Safe Sport Policy for a Participant to engage in or tolerate: (1) Prohibited Conduct, as outlined in the Center's Code; (2) any conduct that would violate any current or previous Center or USEF standards analogous to Prohibited Conduct that existed at the time of the alleged conduct; or (3) any conduct that would violate community standards analogous to Prohibited Conduct that existed at the time of the alleged conduct, including then applicable criminal and/or civil laws.

-USEF formally adopts the definitions of Prohibited Conduct contained in the current Code, effective April 1, 2020, and set forth below.
-Any changes to the Code's categories and definitions of misconduct are immediately adopted by USEF and effective upon the Center's publication of them unless otherwise noted.
+USEF formally adopts the definitions of Prohibited Conduct contained in the current SafeSport Code, effective April 15, 2019, and set forth below.
+Any changes to the Code's categories and definitions of Prohibited Conduct are immediately adopted by USEF and effective upon the Center's publication of them unless otherwise noted.
 It should be noted that criminal charges and dispositions may be defined differently for purposes of the background check policy.

-Prohibited Conduct include:
+Prohibited Conduct:

 - a.
 Criminal Charge or Disposition

 - b.
 Child Abuse

 - c.
-Sexual Misconduct2
+Sexual Misconduct

 - d.
 Emotional and Physical Misconduct, including Stalking, Bullying, Hazing, and Harassment

 - e.
 Aiding and Abetting

 - f.
-Misconduct Related to Reporting
+Other Inappropriate Conduct

 - g.
-Other Inappropriate Conduct

-- h.
 Violation of USEF Minor Athlete Abuse Prevention Policies/Proactive Policies